AoffyVis/crypto_price/README.md

 API by Param : https://api.coingecko.com/api/v3/coins/${coinID}

 start new terminal in VS_Code
-cd to your project directory
+and cd to your project directory

 initial project with